- Unprecedented times and challenges for marriages due to COVID crisis

 The following is a full transcript of a Facebook Live, where Susie is speaking extemporaneously – she is unscripted and unedited.

 Hey friends, Susie Miller here and I’m sorry about that.
 I had a bad wifi connection.
 So we’re hoping this is better.
 If you can hear me, give me a thumbs up.
 And if the video’s working, let me know that.
 Today we’re going to be talking about in our Corona proof your marriage series.
 What if my spouse and I are not on the same page and I made some notes just so I made sure I covered the things I really wanted to share with you.
 First of all, let me say that these are unprecedented times and marriages that were doing well and strong and well connected, are having trouble, are struggling, are intense spots.
-And if your marriage was not, if you were coming into coronavirus season as it can, I call it that into these hard times, then you’re probably feeling even more stress and strain.
+And if your marriage was not, if you were coming into coronavirus season, can I call it that? into these hard times, then you’re probably feeling even more stress and strain.

 And so the first thing I want to invite you to do is kind of draw a line and stop trying to solve all the other problems that may be going on in your marriage anyway.
 And look at what can we do now to remember that we are on the same team.
 You know, when our kids were growing up at home, we talked about team Miller.
 So whatever your family is, you know, you’re on team Anderson team Corwin team we’re team Miller.
 What is your team?
-Go ahead and pop that in the comments but that is important for you as a couple and as a family to remember we’re getting through this Corona virus because we are on the same team.
+Go ahead and pop that in the comments but that is important for you as a couple and as a family to remember we’re getting through this Coronavirus because we are on the same team.
 We are in our family.
-We’re a team Miller and you may need to post that on your fridge.
-You may need to say we are on Jen Zitelli just joined.
+We’re team Miller and you may need to post that on your fridge.
+You may need to say we are on, Jen Zatelli just joined.

-Brain science is showing that we can do so much to train our brains in new ways, to really see and learn and do do things work on our behalf.
-And so, you know, the, the part of your brain that picks up awareness of what’s around you and registers it.
+Brain science is showing that we can do so much to train our brains in new ways, to really see and learn and do things work on our behalf.
+And so, the part of your brain that picks up awareness of what’s around you and registers it.
 Have you ever been shopping for a new car and you’re looking, let’s say we were looking for an F-150 when we were coming on the road to live in our camper or tiny house or trailer for the first time.
 And suddenly everywhere I went I saw a Ford F150 well, I’m not a truck girl, I’ve never had trucks on my mind, but all of a sudden this part of my brain, your reticular awareness started seeing them kind of scanning the horizon and registering them.
-So if you have, you know, posted on your fridge, we are a team.
+So if you have, you know, posted on your fridge, we are team

-Miller teams, a tele team team us.
+Miller, team Zatelli, team us.
 Yay.
 Every time you walk by your fridge, you’re going to see that and that’s going to start planting a seed in your mind.
-Every time your kids see that, every time your spouse sees that, that’s going to plant that seed in your mind.
+Every time your kids see that every time your spouse sees that, that’s going to plant that seed in your mind.
 We’re on the same team and so you want to start with a foundation of that.
 As I said before, it could be that your marriage already had some tension in it.
 You already had some communication issues.
 You might’ve shied away from conflict and this is just rising everything to the surface and so everything feels hard and the first thing I want you to do, or the second thing, the first thing is the team side is just to take a deep breath and remember that you’re going to get through this.
 You’re going to, you’re going to make it through this, especially if you start using these tools.

 This is going to end.
 I know it feels interminable now to leave in a week and it might be two, three, four, six more.
 But what we do now to set ourselves up to handle the tension is so important.
 And so one of the things you’re going to do is you’re going to have this moment where you pause, you take a deep breath and you, I would actually invite you both to sit down at the table together, get your kiddos off doing something so you can have a private conversation and sit down with your spouse.
 And now what I’m going to do is, and this might feel very sexist, but I’m going to say your, the woman is feeling very more one of you in our family to be me feeling a little bit more nervous, anxious about a coronavirus and what to do.
 And my husband is a little bit less so.

 And so, you know, that’s something I’ve heard from a number of my clients.
 Well, he’s not taking it as seriously as I am.
 And so we’re just going to go with that as a scenario.
 It might be reversing your house, but the principles are the same.
-And so you’re going to sit down and you’re going to address the fact that we we feel like we’re at odds.
+And so you’re going to sit down and you’re going to address the fact that we feel like we’re at odds.
 And so okay.
 Oh my gosh.
 I’m going to totally pause what I’m saying because my friend Lily Lewin has done the most clever thing and I’m going to read you what she said.
 They have created Cheryl that she is their new housemate and their Sheryl is the, if we don’t like something that’s happening or someone forgot to take out the trash or change the thermostat without asking everybody, we blame Cheryl and she’s saying this has been an incredible stress reliever.